 “We cannot be forgotten because of that.
 They recognize the quality and productivity of our workforce.”

 Of more concern to both the company and Unifor in the short term are the supply chain problems that all automakers experience.

 The addition of a new 6.8-liter engine at the Annex Windsor plant was supposed to make it a third shift this fall, but recruitment has been paused and the rollout of the shift is unknown due to a microchip shortage.

-“The third shift will happen if we have chips,” said D’Agnolo, who added the industry was also plagued by logistical cost issues, lack of truckers and other parts shortages to an unprecedented degree.
+“The third shift will happen if we have chips,” said D’Agnolo, who added the industry was also plagued by logistics cost issues, lack of truckers and other parts shortages to an unprecedented degree.

 “The problem is they can’t guarantee the chips to run the third shift.
-They gave no indication or time of when they would be ready to go with the third shift.”
+They gave no indication or timeline of when they would be ready to go with the third shift.”

 D’Agnolo says the 1,700 chips needed for the electric F-150 Lightning is eight times the number of the current F-150.

-Along with the microchips, Ford will also need more battery factories to supply the five electric vehicles it will produce at its sprawling Oakville complex.
+Along with the microchips, Ford will also need more battery factories to supply the five electric vehicles that will be produced at the sprawling Oakville complex.